Mini Cooper 2006-2013 used car review

 The Mini Cooper attracts attention with its cute retro styling.
-Drive it, and you will find it is one of the most fun cars you can buy.
-The rear seat and boot are so small it is only practical as a two seater.
+This car is great to drive and you will find it is one of the most fun cars you can buy.
+The rear seat and boot are so small it is only practical as a two-seater.

 The Mini brand was revived in 2000 under the leadership of German manufacturer BMW.
 The new car was an instant success, even though it was far bigger and less practical than the original.
 The second generation arrived in 2006.
 While the styling is similar, it was actually completely redesigned both inside and out.
 Also new was a range of engines developed in conjunction with Peugeot.
 Performance models received turbochargers for additional performance.

 What is different about the second-generation ‘new’ Mini over the first?
 There is not a lot at first glance.
 Look more closely and you will realise it is slightly bigger.
 A higher front bonnet increases pedestrian safety at the front.
 The rear features larger tail lights.
 It still has the traditional round headlights and all-glass windows that look like they go right around the car.
 This makes the roof appear like it is floating.
 Our review car features black racing stripes which a common addition to the car.
 Also popular are checkered flag and Union Jack-designs on the roof and wing mirrors.

 You sit down low in the Mini, with the dash quite high in front of you.
 You are close to the steering wheel and windscreen, both of which are very upright, creating a unique feel to the interior.
 Mounted on the steering column is a rev counter with a digital trip computer inset.

 The speedometer is placed in the middle of the car and is huge – a nod to the original Mini.
 Below this is the CD player stereo, which has a USB plug for charging your phone and streaming music, and climate control air-conditioning.
 Most of the controls are either retro-styled knobs or toggle switches.
 These look good, although they can be fiddly to use.